bellflight/AVR-Python-Libraries/README.md

 2. "type": This is the data type of the key such as `Tuple[int, int, int, int]`.
    Must be a valid Python type hint.
 Otherwise, this can be a list of more key entries, effectively creating a nested dictionary.
-3. "docs": This is an optional Markdown string that explains what this key is for.
+3. "docs": This is an optional list of Markdown strings that explains what the key is.
+Each list item is a new line.

 The `bell/vrc/mqtt/schema.json` file will help ensure the correct schema is maintained, assuming you are using VS Code.